MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/product-installproperty.md

 </dd> </dl>

-## <a name="return-value"></a>Retornar valor
+## <a name="return-value"></a>Valor retornado

 Esse método não retorna um valor.

 ## <a name="remarks"></a>Comentários

-Se a chamada for bem sucedido, a propriedade conterá o valor como uma cadeia de caracteres.
+Se a chamada for bem-sucedida, a propriedade conterá o valor como uma cadeia de caracteres.

 ## <a name="requirements"></a>Requisitos